 In particular, for the same reason, WED is solvable in polynomial time whenever $H$ is not connected (since in that case, at least one connected component of $H$ has at most two vertices).
 Thus, from now on, we can assume that $H$ is connected.

 {\bf Case 3.} $|N(v)|=3$ (and thus, $|\overline{N(v)}|=1$):

 If $v$ has exactly one non-neighbor in $K_4$ then $H=H_4$.
-If $v$ has exactly one non-neighbor in $K_{1,3}$ with midpoint $w$, namely one of degree 1, then $H[N(w)]=P_3+P_1$ according to Case 1 (the special case of Lemma \ref{EDextgemfrchordalG2}).
+If $v$ has exactly one non-neighbor in $K_{1,3}$ with midpoint $w$, namely one of degree 1, then $H[N(w)]=P_3+P_1$ according to Case 1 (a special case of Theorem \ref{EDextgemfrchordalG2}).

-If $v$ has has exactly one non-neighbor in diamond, namely one of degree 2, or exactly one non-neighbor in paw, namely one of degree 1, then $H$ is a subgraph of $\overline{K_{1,3}+2P_1}$.
-Moreover, if $v$ has has exactly one non-neighbor in paw, namely one of degree 2, then $H$ is a gem, and if $v$ has exactly one non-neighbor in $P_4$, namely one of degree 1, then $H$ is a co-chair.
+If $v$ has exactly one non-neighbor in a diamond, namely one of degree 2, or exactly one non-neighbor in a paw, namely one of degree 1, then $H$ is an induced subgraph of $\overline{K_{1,3}+2P_1}$.
+Moreover, if $v$ has exactly one non-neighbor in a paw, namely one of degree 2, then $H$ is a gem, and if $v$ has exactly one non-neighbor in $P_4$, namely one of degree 1, then $H$ is a co-chair.
 If $v$ has exactly one non-neighbor in $P_1+P_3$, namely one of degree 1, then $H$ is a bull.
 In all these cases, the clique-width is bounded according to Theorem 1 of \cite{BraDabHuaPau2015}.

-In the remaining cases, $H$ is a chair or co-P, and thus, WED is solvable in polynomial time.
+In the remaining cases, $H$ is a chair or co-$P$, and thus, WED is solvable in polynomial time.

 {\bf Case 4.} $|N(v)|=2$ (and thus, $|\overline{N(v)}|=2$):